jssql1234/docs-sqlacc/docs/usage/purchase/general.md

 Instead of keying in a new document, you can transfer it from an existing Purchase Request or Purchase Order or Goods Received document.

-All you have to do is RIGHT-CLICK at the "Purchase Debit Note" title
+All you have to do is RIGHT-CLICK at the "Purchase Debit Note" title.

 ![83](../../../static/img/getting-started/user-guide/purchase/jj83.png)